 I’ve actually got FIFTEEN habits that frugal people follow!
 If you aren’t doing some of these, why not?
 It may actually be easier than you realize!

 HABITS OF FRUGAL PEOPLE

 This one is simple.
 Frugal people clip coupons and pair them with sales.
 They can scope out the deals at the store and always find the best ways to save on groceries and things they need.

 The important thing to note about frugal people is that they do not just use a coupon because they have one.
 Coupons are not a magic pass to make a purchase you would not make otherwise.
 They are simply meant to increase your savings towards those items you need.

-I can be guilty of this one from time to time.
-I sometimes don’t eat up the produce or other food products I’ve purchased before it goes bad.
+I will admit that I am guilty of this one from time to time.
+We sometimes don’t eat all the produce or other food products I’ve purchased before it goes bad.
 In addition, my family and I don’t always eat all of the leftovers from the meals we’ve prepared during the week.
 This is horrible of us and we work hard not to do it, but sometimes, it just happens.

 When it comes to clothes, frugal shoppers know that the clearance rack can be his or her best friend.
 You can shop at the end of the season, to buy ahead for next year.
 This goes for both them and the other members of their families.

 Of course, they also know when something on clearance is a deal they need.
 They don’t just buy it simply because it is 75% off.
 They make sure it is an item they truly need.
 Emotion and the thrill of the deal do not drive frugal people to shop.

 4. Don’t try to keep up with the Jones’s